margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I saw a feather.
 I saw an angel note on a poster on the side of the road.
 I heard a song on angels outside of a church.
+I heard the birds chirping when I returned home.
 Angels are in songs waking us up to our reality.
 Angels are everywhere.